-The initial step in IL-1 signal transduction is a ligand-induced conformational change in the first extracellular domain of the IL-1RI that facilitates recruitment of IL-1R3.
-The trimeric complex rapidly assembles two intracellular signaling proteins, myeloid differentiation primary response gene 88 (MYD88) and interleukin-1 receptor-activated protein kinase (IRAK) 4.
-This is paralleled by the (auto)phosphorylation of IRAK4, which subsequently phosphorylates IRAK1 and IRAK2, and then this is followed by the recruitment and oligomerization of tumor necrosis factor-associated factor (TRAF) 6.
+The initial step in IL-1 signal transduction is a ligand-induced conformational change in the first extracellular domain of the IL-1R1 that facilitates recruitment of IL-1R3. the trimeric complex rapidly assembles two intracellular signaling proteins, myeloid differentiation primary response gene 88 (MYD88) and interleukin-1 receptor-activated protein kinase (IRAK) 4.
+This is paralleled by the (auto)phosphorylation of IRAK4, which subsequently phosphorylates IRAK1 and IRAK2, and then this is followed by the recruitment and oligomerization of tumor necrosis factor- $\alpha$ -associated factor (TRAF) 6.
 Activation of NF- $\kappa$ B by IL-1 requires the activation of inhibitor of nuclear factor B (I $\kappa$ B) kinase 2 (IKK2).
 Activated IKK phosphorylates I $\kappa$ B $\alpha$ , which promotes its K48-linked polyubiquitination and subsequent degradation by the proteasome.
-I $\kappa$ B destruction allows the release of p50 and p65 NF- $\kappa$ B subunits and their nuclear translocation, which is the central step in activation of NF- $\kappa$ B. Both NF- $\kappa$ Bs bind to a conserved DNA motif that is found in numerous IL-1-responsive genes.
-(Weber et al., 2010a, b)
+I $\kappa$ B destruction allows the release of p50 and p65 NF- $\kappa$ B subunits and their nuclear translocation, which is the central step in activation of NF-κB.
+Both NF-κBs bind to a conserved DNA motif that is found in numerous IL-1-responsive genes (Weber, Wasiliew and Kracht, 2010a, b).

-Inhibition, Nuclear factor kappa B (NF- $\kappa$ B) leads to Suppression of T cell activation
+Inhibition, Nuclear factor kappa B (NF-κB) leads to Suppression of T cell activation

-In T lineage cells, the temporal regulation of NF- $\kappa$ B controls the stepwise differentiation and antigen-dependent selection of conventional and specialized subsets of T cells in response to T cell receptor and costimulatory, cytokines and growth factor signals.
-Cytokines include cytokines produced from macrophage or monocyte such as IL-1 $\beta$ .
-(Gerondakis et al., 2014)
+In T lineage cells, the temporal regulation of NF-κB controls the stepwise differentiation and antigen-dependent selection of conventional and specialized subsets of T cells in response to T cell receptor and costimulatory, cytokines and growth factor signals.
+Cytokines include cytokines produced from macrophage or monocyte such as IL-1 $\beta$ (Gerondakis et al., 2014).

-Suppression of T cell activation leads to Increase, Increased susceptibility to infection
+Suppression of T cell activation leads to suppression of TDAR